Hexalith/Hexalith.KeyValueStorages/src/Hexalith.KeyValueStorages/README.md

 ## Overview

 Hexalith Key/Value Storages is a flexible and extensible key-value storage library for .NET applications.
-It provides both in-memory and file-based storage implementations with support for optimistic concurrency control through ETags.
+It provides both in-memory and file-based storage implementations with support for optimistic concurrency control through Etags.

 ## Purpose

 The library offers a robust foundation for implementing key-value storage solutions with the following features:

 - Generic type support for both keys and values
-- Optimistic concurrency control using ETags
+- Optimistic concurrency control using Etags
 - Multiple storage implementations:
   - In-memory storage for fast, temporary data
   - File-based storage with JSON serialization